 Clients waiting for OPI in-home services will be prioritized with those most at risk for nursing facility placement being put at the top of the list.

-Clients waiting for in-home services will be CA/PS assessed and ranked in priority based on their Survival Priority Level (SPL) as follows:

-SPL 1-3 – highest priority

-SPL 4-11 – second highest priority

-SPL 12-18 – lowest priority

-Additionally, each client on the OPI wait list will be assessed using the Risk Assessment Tool (RAT) that considers the client’s acuity level, such as lack of natural supports, clients recently discharged from a hospital with an acute or life threatening disease and other risk factors.
+Each client on the OPI wait list will be assessed using the Risk Assessment Tool (RAT) that considers the client’s acuity level, such as lack of natural supports, clients recently discharged from a hospital with an acute or life threatening disease and other risk factors.
 A RAT assessment will be completed on each client waiting for OPI services when they are first place on the wait list and every 6 months thereafter.
 Once a client has been taken off the wait list a RAT will be completed at intake and annually thereafter.

 Other factors, such as the risk of self-neglect or of abuse/neglect by others, will be considered in priority ranking.